QuantEcon/lecture-python-intro/lectures/inequality.md

 plot_data.reset_index(inplace=True)
 ```

-Now using plotly to build a plot with gdp per capita on the y-axis and the Gini coefficient on the x-axis.
+Now we use Plotly to build a plot with GDP per capita on the y-axis and the Gini coefficient on the x-axis.

 ```{code-cell} ipython3
 min_year = plot_data.year.min()
 max_year = plot_data.year.max()
 ```

-**Note:** The time series for all three countries start and stop in different years.
+The time series for all three countries start and stop in different years.
 We will add a year mask to the data to
 improve clarity in the chart including the different end years associated with each countries time series.

 ```{code-cell} ipython3